Casino Royale Hotel & Casino

 The Best Western Plus Casino Royale (formerly known as the Nob Hill Casino and Casino Royale) is a casino and hotel on the Las Vegas Strip in Paradise, Nevada.
-The casino caters to low rollers.
+It is owned and operated by Tom Elardi.
+The casino, measuring 19000 sqft, caters to low rollers.
+The hotel includes 152 rooms.

+The hotel portion originally opened in 1964, as the Caravan Motor Hotel.
+The casino portion opened as the Nob Hill in July 1978, and closed 12 years later, reopening as the Casino Royale on January 1, 1992.
+The hotel became part of the Best Western chain in 2012.

 History

 Nob Hill (1978-1992)

 Before 1992, this property neighbored the Sands Hotel Casino and contained several motels, restaurants and casinos: Bill's Place, Bon Aire Motel, Motor Inn Motel, Louigi's Charcoal Broiler, and Frank Musso's Restaurant.
-In the 1960s, a Denny's restaurant was built here.
+In the 1960s, a Denny's restaurant was built on the site.

 What is now Casino Royale's hotel opened in the spring of 1964 as the Caravan Motor Hotel.
 The 164-room establishment was developed by local construction firm Heers Bros, Inc. By 1968, the hotel was affiliated with the Travelodge chain and was known as the Caravan Travelodge.